approov/quickstart-kong_approov-plugin/docs/KONG_ADMIN_API_STEP_BY_STEP.md

 ### Enabling the Kong JWT plugin for the Approov Token service

-The Approov Token service was created to match all routes for `/v1/shapes/*`, therefore any matching request will be checked for having an `Approov-Token`, that is correctly signed, and that is not expired, and on success the request will be forwarded, and on failure the request is immediately terminated.
+The Approov Token service was created to match all routes for `/v1/shapes/*`, therefore any matching request will be checked for the existence of an `Approov-Token` which is correctly signed and has not expired.
+On a successful check the request will be forwarded and if it fails the request is immediately terminated.

 #### Command signature